 Clear up an infection that did not heal after regular treatment.

-Professional, caring, like family, our Edmonton dentist team is simply the best you can ask for.
+Professional, caring, like family, our Edmonton dental team is simply the best you can ask for.
 Learn more about where our dentist’s passion comes from.

 Book your appointment with us today!
-Unlike most Edmonton Dentistry clinics, we have extender hours and provide emergency care in downtown Edmonton.
+Unlike most Edmonton Dentistry clinics, we have extended hours and provide emergency care in downtown Edmonton.
 Check out our team page to find out more about us.
-Give us a call at
+Give us a call at (780) 424-6699 if you have any questions and we will be happy to put your mind at ease.

 WHY CHOOSE OUR EDMONTON DENTISTS?